-In our view, improvements to the proxy voting system are long overdue and are critical to the credibility of shareholders' votes.
-We would therefore like to respond to each of the points set out above.
+As we elaborated in our comments last year, it is our view (and one we believe is shared by a number of other commentators) that improvements to the proxy voting system are long overdue and are critical to the credibility of shareholders' votes.
+We would also like to reiterate our support for specific actions that we believe should be undertaken by the regulators to improve the proxy voting system in Canada.

-- We agree that the OSC (or the Canadian Securities Administrators (the "CSA")) should conduct an empirical review of the system.
-We emphasize that this review must be an independent review.
+- The OSC (or the Canadian Securities Administrators (the "CSA")) should conduct an empirical review of the system.
+We emphasize that this review must be an independent one.
 By that we mean that the party conducting the review must be independent of the third party service providers who operate the proxy voting system.
 We are concerned that securities regulatory authorities have been too dependent on these third party service providers for information about the operation of the proxy voting system and the problems that may exist.
 While each of these providers makes a significant contribution to the operation of the system, they are also heavily invested in the current model and in any changes that might be made to that model.
 The OSC must understand the issues that may exist without regard to the agendas of those whose business is dependent on the system.
-An independent review will require a significant expenditure of funds, but without such a review we do not believe that the OSC will be in a position to evaluate the integrity of the system. - While we acknowledge that facilitating discussions amongst market participants is always worthwhile, we think the OSC's time would be better used on the independent evaluation of the system.
+An independent review will require a significant expenditure of funds, but without such a review we do not believe that the OSC (or the CSA) will be in a position to evaluate the integrity of the system. - While we acknowledge that facilitating discussions amongst market participants is always worthwhile, we think the OSC's time would be better used on the independent evaluation of the system.
 Moreover, one of the most important third party service providers in the system (Broadridge) is not a market participant.
 The OSC and the CSA have included the various service providers in working groups and consultation sessions relating to the proxy voting system over the years.
 Repeating this exercise at this point would not be the best use of OSC staff's time.
 Moreover, there are private sector initiatives currently underway that are seeking to facilitate these same discussions.